pusher/atom-pair/README.md

 Hit `command+shift+p`, and in the command palette, hit `AtomPair: Start A New Pairing Session`.

-You will be given a session ID, hit `command+c` and paste that to a friend.
+A session ID will be automatically copied to your clipboard.

 ![Basic Invite](https://raw.githubusercontent.com/pusher/atom-pair/master/images/invite.gif)